Introduction

 1. Install LAMMPS with EAM potential support

-3. Run the provided script and analyze using the Python tools above
+3. Run the provided script and analyze with the Python tools

-4. Experiment with different temperatures, surface orientations, or atomic species
+4. Experiment with different temperatures, orientations, or elements

 Questions about the simulation setup or interested in applying these techniques to your research?
 Feel free to reach out—I’m always happy to discuss molecular dynamics and machine learning applications.